scraiber/scraiber-api/README.md

 - One or more Kubernetes clusters (our software has been tested on Digitalocean)
 - A Postgresql database running (we will need an access string)
+- A tenant at auth0
+  - Create a `single page application` with allowed callback URL http://127.0.0.1:12345/callback
+  - Create a `machine-to-machine` app and authorize `https://your-domain.auth0.com/api/v2/` such that you can `read:users`, `delete:users`, `read:user_idp_tokens`
 - `kubectl` installed
 - `helm` installed
 - A kubeconfig file with contexts for all clusters, named `config`